 • Various instance types are made available under EC2 and are classified based on key system configuration metrics like CPU, storage, memory, etc.

 • Extremely secure mode of login is adopted with the use of a two-factor authentication called key pairs.
 Key pairs consist of two keys, the private key with you and the public key with AWS.
 The pair has to match for access.

 • Temporary data is stored on the server to ensure no loss of data.
-This helps you keep data from system stopping or hibernating or even the occasion you decide to terminate services.
+This helps you keep data from the system stopping or hibernating or even on the occasion you decide to terminate services.
 These temporary storage volumes are known as “instance store volumes”.

 • AWS employs Amazon Elastic Book Store (Amazon EBS) to provide a persistent storage volume for your data known as Amazon EBS volumes.